Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Workflow fix: scan-based receiving with system updates before units are released to picking.
 Receiving-to-pickable transition must include the system update as a gating step.

-Structural fix: receiving and picking workflows in the same system with enforced state transitions (received → putaway → pickable).
+Structural fix: receiving and picking workflows in the same system with enforced state transitions (received, putaway, pickable).

-4. Returns booked before unit physical arrival
+4. Why do returns booked before physical arrival cause negative inventory?

 A customer return is processed in the system before the physical unit arrives at the warehouse.
 The system increases inventory based on the expected return.
 Then a different order ships against that inventory before the physical unit is back in stock.
 When the physical unit fails to arrive (or arrives damaged and unsellable), the inventory goes negative.